ALL ILLNESS BEGINS IN THE GUT

-- the bacteria in our gut (our microbiome) and how they comprise 90% of the cells in our bodies…yes… and 70% of our immune system;
+- talk about the bacteria in our gut (our micro biome) and how they comprise 80% of the cells in our bodies and 70% of our immune system;

-- factors that disturb the balance of these bacteria and how this contributes towards
+- consider factors that disturb the balance of these bacteria and how this contributes towards illness;

-- the gut/brain connection and changes each of us can make in our diet and life styles to prevent or reverse inflammation.
+- propose the changes that each of us can make in our diet and lifestyles to prevent and/or reverse inflammatory diseases in our bodies.